 The Fund's financial assets at FVTPL are carried at fair value.
+The fair value of these financial assets were determined using prices in active markets.

 The following table shows the fair value measurements by level of the fair value measurement hierarchy: